Shade Sails | Sun Shades – 36 Colors for the 2020 Season

 108in = Shade Sail Dimensions

-When we are provided with mounting point measurements, shade sails are then designed with a reduction of approximately 10 percent of your attachment point measurements (see example on right).
+When we are provided with mounting point measurements, shade sails are then designed with a reduction of approximately 10 percent of your attachment point measurements (see example above).
 This is done to allow enough space for the mounting hardware and to tension the sail.
 All final measurements will be approximate due to tolerances during the fabricating process.

 Due to manufacturing tolerances and fabric stretch, finished shade sail dimensions may vary 1.5″ +/-.